robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 ### Key Database Size
 With Base64 encoding, we can generate 68.7B unique six-letter keys.
 If we need one byte to store just one alphanumeric character, we can store these in
 $6 \text {(characters per key)} * 68.7B \text{(unique keys)} = 412 GB$

+### Potential Problem: Single Point of failure
+KGS is a single point of failure.
+To solve this, we can have a standby replica of KGS.
+Whenever the priamry server dies, the standby server can take over to generate and provide keys.

+### How would we perform a key lookup?
+We can look up the key in our database to get the full URL.
+If it’s present in the DB, issue an “HTTP 302 Redirect” status back to the browser, passing the stored URL in the “Location” field of the request.
+If that key is not present in our system, issue an “HTTP 404 Not Found” status or redirect the user back to the homepage.

+### Imposing size limits on custom aliases
+We should be imposing size limits on user specified aliases.
+We can assume user's can specify a maximum of 16 characters per customer key (as reflected in our DB schema).

+# Data Partitioning and Replication
+We need to develop a partitioning scheme that would divide and store our data into different DB servers.

+## Range Based Paritioning
+We can store URLs in separate partitions based on the hash key's first letter.
+We will save all the URL hash keys starting with the letter `A` and `a` in one partition, save those that start with the letter `B` in another partition, etc. We could bunch a bunch of infrequently occuring letters into one database partition.

+### Main problem with range based partioning
+It can lead to unbalanced DB servers.

+## Hash Based Partitioning
+We take a hash based off the object we are storing, and then calculate which partition to use based upon the hash.

+In our case, we can take the hash of the 'key' or the short link to determine the partition in which we store the data object.

+Our hashing function will randomly distribute URLs into different partitions.
+This can still be inconsitent, but this can be solved using consistent hashing.

+# Cache
+We can cache URLs that are frequently accessed.